GeordieP/gdiscordbot-core/readme.md

 The recommended workflow for configuration is to place the updated key/value pairs you would like to change into `src/config.js`.
 Only valid keys will be recognized.
 Use the `src/config_default.js` file as reference; no modifications to the config_default.js file should be necessary.

+A custom path to a config.js file can be provided at start time using the command line argument `cfg`.
+Example: `node src/main.js --cfg "../my_directory/my_config.js"

 ## Run
 1) Run `npm start` in project root directory